web3swift-team/web3swift/README.md

 - If you **need help**, [open an issue](https://github.com/matter-labs/web3swift/issues).
 - If you need to **find or understand an API**, check [our documentation](https://github.com/matter-labs/web3swift/blob/master/Documentation/Usage.md).
-- If you'd like to **see web3swift best practices**, check [Apps using this library](https://github.com/matter-labs/web3swift/wiki/Apps-using-web3swift).
+- If you'd like to **see web3swift best practices**, check [Projects that using web3swift](https://github.com/matter-labs/web3swift#projects-that-using-web3swift).
 - If you **found a bug**, [open an issue](https://github.com/matter-labs/web3swift/issues).
 - If you **have a feature request**, [open an issue](https://github.com/matter-labs/web3swift/issues).
 - If you **want to contribute**, read [contribution policy](https://github.com/matter-labs/web3swift/blob/master/Documentation/CONTRIBUTION_POLICY.md) & [submit a pull request](https://github.com/matter-labs/web3swift/pulls).